OmShah-117/Deep-Learning/Next Word Predictor (LSTM)/Readme.md

 Adjust sequence length.
 Improve prediction logic.
 Enhance UI styling.
-👉 Try changing or improving data — this is an example demonstrating knowledge of mine.
+👉 Try changing or improving data, this is an example demonstrating knowledge of mine.